 Lift your spirits with the addition of pink in your wardrobe.
 The color of the season is contrasting the theme of the season giving rise to a new trend: Hot gothic.
 Pink is paired with anything and everything — from sleek pink sandals to hot leather clad pink overalls, you just can’t escape it.

 Outfit Idea: Powder pink turtleneck with conforming tights and a hot pink trench coat and everyday sneakers and matching sunglasses.

 - Fierce Prints of the Wild

 Leopard prints are the prints of the season!
-They’re highly fashionable and have a wild energy that brings out your wild side.
-All kinds of animal prints are gaining continued momentum and getting paired with some of the most wacky and unexpected garments possible.
+They’re highly fashionable and have wild energy that brings out your wild side.
+All kinds of animal prints are gaining continued momentum and getting paired with some of the wackiest and most unexpected garments possible.

 Thought you saw the last of it?
 Logo mania is in full swing with major celebrities supporting high-fashion looks.
 Logos are printed in bold and in your face in matching sets and jackets.
 You can now find big slogans infiltrated into the fashion model of 2021.
 Whether you’re adorning activewear or serving looks on the runway, logos and slogans are all over you; loud and clear.

 Outfit Ideas: Crop shirt with your brand logo or slogan with baggy straight-legged pants, white trainers, and a small 90s-style bag.

 Add joy and playfulness to your wardrobe using big and bold geometric patterns with black oversized jackets and coats.
 The most experimental look is the one you create using different prints and patterns.